okami101/vuetify-admin/packages/docs/guide/crud/list.md

 Note that all of this buttons will auto hide if no action exist for each related button.
 Deactivation of each relevant action redirect will force buttons to reappear.

 This action events will always provide you the freshed item from the API as well as the adapted CRUD title.
+See the users list of Vue CLI Plugin for full example with aside.
 :::

 ### Export